 In addition to their studies on campus, Wavecrest students explore the Monterey Bay Area and the Central Coast and take a biannual trip to Washington, D.C., and Ashland, Oregon.
 Wavecrest students have the opportunity to participate in the Santa Cruz Montessori after-school intramural sports program playing teams from other schools.
 They are actively involved in community service projects.

 Live Earth Farm

-Wavecrest students work at the organic Live Earth Farm every week in four areas of interest: field studies, health and wellness, art, and micro-economy.
+Wavecrest students work at the organic Live Earth Farm Discover Program every week in four areas of interest: field studies, health and wellness, art, and micro-economy.
 The farm experience gives the students the opportunity to perform real work: work that gives the student a sense of worth and the ability to cooperate within the social fabric of the community.
 The work consists not only of practical experience but also of intellectual growth achieved through formal lessons.

 Santa Cruz Montessori’s adolescent students travel to Washington, D.C., and visit Mount Vernon, Colonial Williamsburg, the Jamestown settlement, Monticello, Arlington National Cemetery, the Library of Congress, the FDR Memorial, the Lincoln Memorial, the World War II Memorial, the Vietnam Memorial, the National Gallery of Art, the Smithsonian Institution, the Supreme Court, the White House, and the U.S. Capitol.